NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 * The location of the first pixel (located in the lower left hand corner of the raster).
 * The resolution or size of each pixel in the data.

 First let's grab the spatial information that we need from the HDF5 file.
 The CRS and associated information that is needed is stored in the `map info` dataset.
-The map info string looks something like this: `"UTM,1.000,1.000,256521.000,4112571.000,1.000000e+000,1.000000e+000,11,North,WGS-84,units=Meters" ` Notice that this information is separated by commas.
+The map info string looks something like this: `"UTM,1.000,1.000,256521.000,4112571.000,1.000000e+000,`
+`1.000000e+000,11,North,WGS-84,units=Meters" `.
+Notice that this information is separated by commas.
 We can use the `strsplit` command in R to extract each element into a vector.
 The elements are position 4 and 5 represent the lower left hand corner of the raster.
 We need this information to define the raster's extent.

 	#Populate the raster image extent value.
 	#get the map info, split out elements
 	mapInfo<-h5read(f,"map info")
-	#Extract each element of the map info information so we can extract the lower left hand corner coordinates.
+	#Extract each element of the map info information
+	#so we can extract the lower left hand corner coordinates.
 	mapInfo<-unlist(strsplit(mapInfo, ","))

 Next we define the extents of our raster.
 The extents will be used to calculate the raster's resolution.
 The lower left hand corner is located at mapInfo[4:5].
 We can define the final raster dataset extent by adding the number of rows to the Y lower left hand corner coordinate and the number of columns in the `Reflectance` dataset to the X lower left hand corner coordinate.